Aroostook War: Settlement

 Neither nation wanted a war that would have greatly interfered with the two nations' trade.
-Daniel Webster and Alexander Baring, 1st Baron Ashburton, reached a compromise, the Webster–Ashburton Treaty of Washington in 1842, which settled the Maine-Canada boundary and the boundaries between Canada and New Hampshire, Michigan and Minnesota.
+Daniel Webster and Alexander Baring, 1st Baron Ashburton, reached a compromise, the Webster–Ashburton Treaty of Washington in 1842, which settled the Maine–Canada–New Brunswick boundary and the boundaries between British North America and New Hampshire, Michigan and Minnesota.
 This treaty awarded 7015 sqmi to the United States and 5012 sqmi to British control.
-The British retained the northern area of the disputed territory, including the Halifax Road with its year-round overland military communications between Quebec and Nova Scotia.
+The British retained the northern area of the disputed territory, including the Halifax Road with its year-round overland military communications between the Province of Canada and Nova Scotia.
 The U.S. federal government agreed to pay the states of Maine and Massachusetts $150,000 each for the loss of the lands of their states and for expenses incurred during the time Maine's armed civil posse administered the truce period.

 Webster used a map that American Jared Sparks found in the Paris Archives while searching for pro-American evidence, which Benjamin Franklin had supposedly marked with a red line, to persuade Maine and Massachusetts to accept the agreement.
 The map showed that the disputed region belonged to the British, and so helped convince the representatives of those states to accept the compromise.
 Webster replied to later criticism for hiding the map, "I did not think it a very urgent duty to go to Lord Ashburton and tell him that I had found a bit of doubtful evidence in Paris."
 Ashburton agreed, saying "My own opinion is that in this respect no reproach can fairly be made."
 The British Foreign Office, without Ashburton's knowledge, acted similarly by hiding the "Mitchell's map", which generally supported the American case.
 Some claim that British officials created the Franklin map as a fake to pressure the American negotiators.
 The evidence is that the British map placed the entire disputed area on the American side of the border.